 Where in the UK are you most likely to get a graduate job?

-London is the country’s biggest hotspot for graduate recruitment, as you might expect, and offered just over half of all vacancies available from employers belonging to the Association of Graduate Recruiters (AGR) in the 2015/16 recruitment season.
+London is the country’s biggest hotspot for graduate recruitment, as you might expect, and offered just over half of all vacancies available from employers belonging to the Insitute of Student Employers (ISE) in the 2015/16 recruitment season.

-According to the edition of the AGR's recruitment survey published in September 2016, 50.4% of graduate vacancies available from its members in 2015/16 were based in the capital.
+According to a survey published in September 2016 by ISE, formerly known as the Association of Graduate Recruiters (AGR), 50.4% of graduate vacancies available from its members in 2015/16 were based in the capital.
 This represents a rise compared with 2014/15, when 45.9% of graduate vacancies on offer were in London.

 The proportion of graduate vacancies based in the south east fell in comparison with 2014/15, from 6.9% to 4.6%.
 Other areas where there were falls in the proportion of graduate vacancies include the south west (6.2% to 1.4%), Wales (2.3% to 1.3%), the north west (6.2% to 2.6%) and the north east (3.8% to 1.9%).
 There were increases in the East Midlands (3.9% to 5.1%), east of England (3% to 5.9%), West Midlands (7.7% to 8.8%), Yorkshire and Humberside (5.6% to 7.6%) and Scotland (5.1% to 5.9%).

-Here’s the breakdown of where graduate jobs with AGR members were based in 2015-16, plus the median expected starting salaries.
+Here’s the breakdown of where graduate jobs with ISE members were based in 2015-16, plus the median expected starting salaries.
 Graduate pay in London was higher than elsewhere in the UK, at £29,500.

 - London 50.4% £29,500

 - West Midlands 8.8% £25,000

 - Northern Ireland 1.2% £23,500

 Flexibility will increase your chances of getting hired